 I have deep compassion for people who are away from everyone they love right now, as my cousin and best friend is in this situation and I see it has taken a toll on her.

 So don’t forget about them, they need you now, more than ever!

-To maintain a healthy friendship or relationship, both parties should be emotionally involved.
+To improve and maintain a healthy friendship or relationship, both parties should be emotionally involved.

 If you are continuously the one who is reaching out, this is not an equal exchange of energy and eventually, it will deplete you emotionally.

 If you notice this is a typical thing with one of your relationships, you may be a part of a one-sided friendship.

 We would suggest ceasing communication for the time being.
 When your friend reaches out, you can reciprocate.

 But if you notice you are doing all of the work to maintain the friendship, I advise reevaluating where this person should stand in your life.

 Ending a friendship doesn’t need to be a big dramatic scene.
 You can simply “be busy” and since you’re the only one doing the work, the friendship will likely fade away.